NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Edit the bdy_mask.nc file to blank out (-1) the edges with problems.
 (I blanked them out preserving a rectangular grid.
 This may not be necessary).
 Rerun PyNEMO to generate new boundary forcing.

+.. note : 8 Nov.
+Fiddling with the bdy_msk is probably not such a good idea unless there are clear issues with where the boundary lies E.g. island or other bathymetric or amphidromic features.
+I now think that the problems I had were dues to T,S boundary issues, which are now set and held constant.